SOUTH BAY BROMELIAD ASSOCIATES (SBBA)

 This & That

-Rainforest Flora Nursery is a frequent venue for SBBA shows and sales.
+Rainforest Flora Nursery is a frequent venue for the annual SBBA show and sale in August.
 Located at 19121 Hawthorne Blvd, Torrance, CA 90503, their website is www.rainforestflora.com.
 Take a vicarious tour through the magnificent display area, with waterfalls, koi fish, and a wide variety of exotic tropical plants—bromeliads, tillandsias, orchids, and ferns—through this four part series:

 Part 1: http://www.youtube.com/watch?v=oTLOMjRS3FE&feature=relmfu